Lightning-AI/pytorch-lightning/pl_examples/basic_examples/README.md

 #### Backbone Image Classifier

-This script shows you to implement a `LightningModule` as a `System`.
+This script shows you how to implement a `LightningModule` as a system.
-A System describes a `LightningModule` which takes a single a `torch.nn.Module` which makes exporting to producion simpler.
+A system describes a `LightningModule` which takes a single `torch.nn.Module` which makes exporting to producion simpler.

 ```bash
 # CPU